inner-clarity/InnerSight/docs/en/scientific_foundation_validation.md

 **The scientific and moral imperative is clear:** Unconventional emotional regulation procedures deserve the same respect and accommodation as any other legitimate neurological need, grounded in robust scientific evidence and universal human dignity principles.

 ---
 ## Scientific References

+>These sources are available for leaders, professionals, and families who wish to deepen their understanding of the clinical evidence.

 ### Primary Sources in Neuroscience
 - Van der Kolk, B.A.
 (2014). *The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma*.
 Penguin Books.